 The addition of remote therapeutic monitoring (RTM) CPT codes earlier this year is a win for rehab therapists looking to improve patient engagement, optimize outcomes, and earn more revenue.
 And while many rehab therapists have been employing RTM in their work with patients for some time (without reimbursement), many others who haven’t yet given it a go may wonder if it’s worth the effort—especially considering how much change the industry has faced these past couple of years.
-This is why we’re shedding some light on how RTM can help you increase your profits while improving patient care—without upending your clinic’s operations.
+However, with value-based care becoming increasingly relevant in the rehab therapy industry and reimbursements continuing to decline, there's no better time to learn how RTM can help you increase your profits while improving the quality of remote patient care—without upending your clinic’s operations.

 What exactly is RTM and how does it benefit me?